sreejith-ps/gas-station-demo/README.md

 # gas-station-demo
-Project to serve the gas from different pumps in a station based on customer requirements and availability
+Project to setup pumps in a gas station and serve the gas from different pumps based on customer requirements and availability concurrently